 Before I leave this particular chapter of our Derby history, permit me to return for a moment to the men and horses that made the 1924 renewal such a fascinating contest.
 We should not lose sight of the distinguished career at both post and paddock that awaited Spearfelt after being narrowly beaten by Heroic on that famous day.
 In the absence of Heroic, Spearfelt took out the Victoria Derby by six lengths and then three days later went within a head and a neck respectively of winning the Melbourne Cup when third in the race.
-The following autumn he won both the St Leger and King’s Plate at Flemington before coming to Sydney and going down to Windbag after that wonderful duel down the Randwick straight for the A.J.C.
+The following autumn he won both the St. Leger and King’s Plate at Flemington before coming to Sydney and going down to Windbag after that wonderful duel down the Randwick straight for the A.J.C.
 St Leger.
 On the following Monday in the Sydney Cup, Spearfelt was one of the favourites when he fell with five other horses.
 That fall left the horse without confidence for a long time and his trainer Vin O’Neill made a mistake when he forced him to race as a four-year-old.
 But as a five-year-old he was magnificent.
 That season when partnered by Hughie Cairns, who probably did more than anybody to bring Spearfelt undone in the A.J.C.
 Derby, the stallion won the Melbourne Cup when burdened with 9 st. 3lb equalling the Australasian record for the distance.
-The following autumn Cairns steered Spearfelt to victory in the Australian Cup, establishing both a new time and weight record for the race with his impost of 9 st. 13lb.
+The following autumn Cairns steered Spearfelt to victory in the Australian Cup, establishing both new time and weight records for the race with his impost of 9 st. 13lb.